 - Udaipur Cement Works Limited (UCWL) is a Public Limited Company, incorporated on 15th March, 1993.
-Its Plant and Registered Office is situated at Udaipur, Rajasthan - UCWL is a subsidiary of JK Lakshmi Cement Limited (JKLC), a renowned name in the Indian Cement Industry from four decades - UCWL is a part of the prestigious business conglomerate "JK ORGANISATION" (JKO) the fields of Cement, Tyre, Paper, Agri-Genetics and Dairy Products - UCWL is listed on BSE Ltd. since 1995 - Non-Convertible Debentures, which are listed on WDM segment of BSE Ltd. - Presently, UCWL enjoys an 'AA' (DOUBLE A) and A1+ (ONE PLUS) Rating from CARE and CRISIL for Long-term Facilities and
+Its Plant and Registered Office is situated at Udaipur, Rajasthan - UCWL is a subsidiary of JK Lakshmi Cement Limited (JKLC), a renowned name in the Indian Cement Industry from four decades - UCWL is a part of the prestigious business conglomerate "JK ORGANISATION" (JKO) that has rich business legacy of more than 135 years and boasts operations in India and abroad; with a leadership presence in the fields of Cement, Tyre, Paper, Agri-Genetics and Dairy Products - UCWL is listed on BSE Ltd. since 1995 - Further, the Company has recently issued Non-Convertible Debentures, which are listed on WDM segment of BSE Ltd. - Presently, UCWL enjoys an 'AA' (DOUBLE A) and A1+ (ONE PLUS) Rating from CARE and CRISIL for Long-term Facilities and Short-term Facilities respectively

-POONAM SINGH

-Company Secretary
+POONAM SINGH Company Secretary

-PRANAV CHITRE

-Chief Financial Officer
+PRANAV CHITRE Chief Financial Officer

-REGISTERED OFFICE AND WORKS

-Shripati Nagar, C.F.A., P.O.
+REGISTERED OFFICE AND WORKS Shripati Nagar, C.F.A., P.O.
 Dabok Udaipur - 313022 (Rajasthan)

-SECRETARIAL DEPARTMENT

-6-A, Bahadur Shah Zafar Marg New Delhi - 110002
+SECRETARIAL DEPARTMENT Gulab Bhawan, 3rd Floor (Rear Wing 6-A, Bahadur Shah Zafar Marg New Delhi - 110002

-REGISTRAR AND SHARE TRANSFER AGENT

-F-65, First Floor, Okhla Industrial Area Phase-1, New Delhi - 110020
+REGISTRAR AND SHARE TRANSFER AGENT MCS Share Transfer Agent Limited F-65, First Floor, Okhla Industrial Area Phase-1, New Delhi - 110020